tillitis/tkey-ssh-agent/README.md

 the `--port` flags needs to be used, you can pass it after the message argument.

 The host program `runapp` only loads and starts an app.
-Then you will have to switch to a different program to speak your specific app protocol, for instance the `tk-sign` program provided here.
+You'll then have to switch to a different program that speaks your apps specific protocol.
+For instance the `tk-sign` program provided here.

 To run `runapp` you need to specify both the serial port (unless you're using the default `/dev/ttyACM0`) and the raw app binary that